 Gel-filled blister pads like Compeed ® are remarkably effective in cushioning the skin and preventing further damage.
 They come in several sizes, so make sure you have some big enough to cover the hotspot completely.
 Bigger is better than too small.

 Make sure to apply them according to the instructions, especially that your foot is dry.
-If you already have a burst blister, make sure to clean the wound thoroughly before applying the blister pad, and even apply antiseptic if you have any.
+If you already have a burst blister, make sure to clean the wound thoroughly before applying the blister pad, and apply antiseptic if you have any.
 They can be left on for several days.

 Do not go to the toilet within 100 metres of a creek or river.
 Dig a 20 cm deep hole with a small shovel or trowel obtainable from camping suppliers, and bury all faeces.
 Bury or burn toilet paper.
 Wash your hands before handling food.